tonyktchan/tf-cpu-only-multiworkers/README.md

 The task.py is based on Point 5 of the origin repo, several functions are added for multiple workers and the most important one is to ensure the strategy used will be : MultiWorkerMirroredStrategy()

 ## Step 3
-When your image and task.py python file containing the CNN model and flower images (Training Data) are all ready, you can start your custom training on the Jupyter notebook.
+When your image and task.py python file containing the CNN model and flower images (Training Data) stored under your GCS Bucket (BUCKET_ROOT in task.py) are all ready, you can start your custom training on the Jupyter notebook.

 On your notebook instance/ JupyterLab console, open the Tensorflow 2 (local) Launcher to create a notebook flower-multi.ipynb: